Rithvik985/Situated_Learning_First/README.md

 This LLM is used for assignment generation.

+Also ensure to put your image model as well as the url for the image model in the .env file in the VLLM_MODEL_FOR_IMAGE and VLLM_URL_FOR_IMAGE

 ### 5. Start the FastAPI Backend (First Open env)

 Enter Backend and open environment newestenv and download all from requirements.txt